 Your veterinarian might prescribe prednisolone, a steroid given to cats as an anti-inflammatory treatment.
 However, this isn’t the only condition that's treated with this medication.
 Keep reading to find out how prednisolone benefits cats and how to serve it.

 How can prednisolone help cats?

 Cats with allergies or joint pain are typically given prednisolone as an anti-inflammatory solution.
-It’s also an immunosuppressant for autoimmune diseases, asthma, inflammatory bowel disease or as a cancer chemotherapy agent, Dr. Aliya McCullough, DVM, Fetch by The Dodo’s on-staff vet, says.
+It’s also an immunosuppressant for autoimmune diseases, asthma, inflammatory bowel disease or as a cancer chemotherapy agent, Dr. Aliya McCullough, DVM, Fetch’s on-staff vet, says.